pokle/ioperator/examples/iso/README.md

 # iso example

-This is an example of one way to write an isomorphic react app with IOperator.
+Here's a way to write isomorphic react apps with IOperator.

 The key idea is to keep the application pure - in this case, agnostic of client or server concerns.

-- Business logic belongs in `app.js`
+- Business concerns belong in `app.js`
-- Infrastructure code belongs in `server.js` and `client.js`
+    - App logic devoid of infrastructure concerns
+    - Pure react view components
+- Infrastructure concerns devoid of business logic belong in:
+    - `server.js` for the HTTP-server (using expressjs)
+    - `client.js` for the browser javascript single page app

 # Starting the server